Eligibility and deferral

 You cannot normally defer your graduation ceremony to the following year.

-However, we may consider a deferral for no more than 1 academic year under exceptional circumstances.
+However, we may consider a deferral for no more than 1 academic year under exceptional circumstances during the graduation period.

 Exceptional circumstances include (but are not limited to):